SunStarSys/pty/README.md

       -V       Version
 ```

-`pty -d $driver` is a cross-language portable `TCL expect`-like interface
+`pty -d $driver $app` is a cross-language portable `TCL expect`-like interface
-for wiring a coprocess's stdin/stdout directly to a pseudoterminal.
-Because
+for wiring a coprocess's stdin/stdout directly to a pseudoterminal connected to
-stderr is unaltered by the `$driver`, it is connected to the master terminal
+`$app`.
+Because stderr is unaltered by the `$driver`, it is connected to the
-controlling the `pty` process.
-We can hence use the driver as a **copilot** for
+master terminal controlling the `pty` process.
+We can hence use the driver as
-terminal sessions.
+a **copilot** for terminal sessions interacting with `$app = $SHELL, screen,
+tmux, etc.`.

 ## Automated population of "common" credentials

 If you are dealing with orchestration engines like `ansible` that manage a
 secure encrypted-at-rest Vault, and need to supply the password in a simple,
 automated fashion without writing it to disk, you can use `pty` to work through
 the password delivery to a contolling terminal.
-Have a peek at `bin/pty*` to
+Have a peek at `pty-driver.pl` to
 see how I accomplish this for system login prompts, as well as password-
 protected ssh private keys.

-`C`-wise, it's just a little hacking beyond what you see in Richard Steven's
+`C`-wise, it's just a little hacking beyond what you see in W. Richard Stevens'
 _Advanced Programming in the Unix Environment_. `Perl5`-wise, there's a lot
 of stuff going on, but the only module dependency is Term::ReadKey.
 `Python3-wise` it just depends on the setproctitle module.

+## LICENSE

+1. The licensing on the scripts is the AL2.0.

+2. The licensing on the `C` sources comes from Addison-Wesley's statements on
+code reuse of [APUE](http://www.kohala.com/start/), since this is a derivative
+work of Stevens' (now deceased) online-published source code.

 ## INSTRUCTIONS:

 To build the app, edit the Makefile with the right Make.def.* include for
 your OS.
-Make.def.44 is a popular choice but doesn't work on all platforms.
+Make.def.44 (`gcc` builds) is a popular choice, but doesn't work
-It may require some customization to get your build working, but I've tested
+on all platforms.
+It may require some customization to get your build
-on linux and OSX.
-Should also work without modification on FreeBSD.
+working, but I've tested on linux and OSX.
+Should also work without
+modification on FreeBSD.

 Then build pty with
 ```